 A wide variety of recreational opportunities are provided at the lakes including boating, fishing, picnicking, sightseeing, water skiing, and camping.
 The economic benefits of recreation at the lakes is significant resulting in visitor spending in 2005 of over \$125 million at Lake Lanier, \$36 million at West Point, and \$111 million at Walter F. George.
-Recreation benefits are maximized at the lakes by maintaining full or nearly full pools during the primary recreation season of 1 May through 8 September.
-In response to meeting other authorized project purposes, lake levels can and do decline during the primary recreation period, particularly during drier than normal years.
+Maximum recreation benefits are realized at the lakes when the projects are maintained at full or nearly full pools during the primary recreation season of 1 May through 8 September.
+However, in response to meeting other authorized project purposes, lake levels can and do decline during the primary recreation period, particularly during drier than normal years.
 Recreation impact levels have been identified for various lake elevations at each of the reservoir projects (Table 3).
 The first impact level is generally characterized by marginal impacts to designated swimming areas, increased safety awareness regarding navigation hazards, minimal impacts to Corps boat ramps, and minimal impacts to private marina and dock owners.
 More substantial impacts begin to occur at the second impact level and continue as lake elevations drop due to drought conditions.